Vyral/base-template/_posts/2019-11-01-your-october-2019-real-estate-market-update.md

 {% include youtube.html %}

-Nothing Bundt Cakes is a fantastic place to enjoy, you guessed it, great bundt cakes.
-Check out today’s message to learn more.
+<p style="text-align: center;"><em>Nothing Bundt Cakes is a fantastic place to enjoy, you guessed it, great bundt cakes.
+Check out today’s message to learn more.</em></p>

 Today’s extra-sweet business highlight is focused on Nothing Bundt Cakes—a great bakery where, you guessed it, bundt cakes are the name of the game.